AndySouthwick/invision-design-tokens/README.md

 at your project root directory create `designtokens.config.js` this is where we will be able to tell invision-design-tokens what url end point to look at to get the dsm styles from

-### add your url endpoints that DSM has provided into the export
+### add your url endpoints that DSM has provided into the config file

 `module.exports = [
   {"url": "<YOUR INVISION DSM SASS URL>",